-- 1. Proposal, explaining why she/he is most suitable for the work, including past experience in similar assignments, providing a brief information on above qualifications and methodology on how she/he will approach and conduct the work (if applicable). - 2.
-Financial proposal (in USD), specifying a fee per day and total requested amount including all related costs, e.g. fees, per diems, travel costs, etc.; - 3.
-CV with at least three names for a reference check; - 4.
-Offeror's letter to UNDP confirming interest and availability for the Individual Contractor assignment.
+- 1. Proposal, explaining why he/she is most suitable for the work, including past experience in similar assignments, providing a brief information on above qualifications and methodology on how he/she will approach and conduct the work (if applicable). - 2.
+OFFEROR'S LETTER TO UNDP CONFIRMING INTEREST AND AVAILABILITY FOR THE INDIVIDUAL CONTRACTOR (IC) ASSIGNMENT - 3.
+CV and/or the duly filled in and signed Personal History Form (P11), and at least three names for a reference check.